jonas-wedemeyer/envolution-server/README.md

 For Windows users please refer to the following site to install PostgreSQL: https://www.postgresql.org/download/windows/

 3. Set the environment variables in the `example.env` file.
 You can leave the `NODE_ENV` and `DB_NAME` set to`production` and `envolution` correspondingly.
 Create a password and set it to `JWT_SECRET`.
 The DB_USR and DB_PASS variables correspond to your PostgreSQL account username and password.
-Create a Cloudinary account at the following site: https://cloudinary.com/users/register/free

 ```bash
   NODE_ENV=production